 better used to collect meaningful feedback data from the clients of IRC’s projects.
 IRC staff’s feedback on their experience with the Ground Truth’s methodology, alongside perceived improvements in programme responsiveness by clients themselves, all contribute to project learning – and were shared across the humanitarian sector.

 Another major opportunity is the Listen Learn Act project, implemented together by DanChurch Aid, Save the Children Denmark, and Ground Truth with the financial support of the European Union.
 The project is absolutely timely, as it aims to explore the use of Ground Truth’s methodology as a tool to measure and improve compliance with the new Core Humanitarian Standard

 through the eyes of affected people.
-Working with a total of 16 partner organizations across 4 different countries and contexts, we are gathering feedback from affected people on the relevance of the services provided, the usefulness of existing complaint mechanisms, and how effective humanitarian organizations are at including people’s voices into their work.
+Working with a total of 16 partner organisations across 4 different countries and contexts, we are gathering feedback from affected people on the relevance of the services provided, the usefulness of existing complaint mechanisms, and how effective humanitarian organisations are at including people’s voices into their work.

 During the 2016 World Humanitarian Summit, leading donors and aid providers agreed to the Grand Bargain, a shared commitment to better serve people in need.
 Ground Truth Solutions is partnering with the OECD secretariat to track the way people affected by humanitarian crises experience reforms set out in the Grand Bargain.

 The six targeted countries represent a diverse set of humanitarian contexts and Ground Truth Solutions will gather data from affected people as well as frontline workers in order to provide insight on whether and how reforms set out in the bargain promote more effective and responsive aid.